 Norway to open probe into cruise in stormy weather

-COPENHAGEN, Denmark (AP) — Norwegian officials said Monday they have opened an investigation into why a cruise ship carrying more than 1,300 people set sail despite storm warnings, forcing a major evacuation after a mayday call had been issued.
+COPENHAGEN, Denmark (AP) — Norwegian officials said Monday they have opened an investigation into why a cruise ship carrying more than 1,300 people set sail despite storm warnings, forcing a major evacuation.

-Dag S. Liseth of Norway's Accident Investigations Board says, "the high risk which the ship, its passengers and crew were exposed to made us decide to investigate the incident."
+Hospital officials have said one person is in critical condition, and eight others are still hospitalized after the Viking Sky got into trouble off the Norwegian coast on Saturday.
+Authorities launched a daring rescue operation, taking 479 passengers off the ship by helicopter.

-The Viking Sky is now docked in the port city of Molde (390 kilometers 241 miles) northwest of Oslo, which it eventually managed to reach on its own engines after a daring rescue operation in which 479 passengers were airlifted to land.
+Dag S. Liseth of Norway's Accident Investigations Board said "the high risk which the ship, its passengers and crew were exposed to made us decide to investigate the incident."

-The Viking Sky had engine trouble Saturday afternoon off Hustadvika, just north of Molde, and sent out a mayday call.
-The ship was drifitng toward the rocky coast.
+The ship, which had left the northern city of Tromsoe and was headed for Stavanger in southern Norway, suffered engine trouble before the mayday call and was drifting toward the rocky coast.
 Many shipwrecks have occurred in the area through the years.

 The airlift evacuation went all through Saturday night and into Sunday morning, slowing for a bit when two of the five rescue helicopters had to be diverted to save nine crewmembers from a nearby ailing cargo ship.